A Traditional Thanksgiving Dinner

 As for traditional side dishes and desserts, those can vary greatly by region.
 Staples across the country include green bean casserole, mashed potatoes, stuffing, and cornbread.
 When it comes to traditional Thanksgiving desserts, it’s all about pie!
 Pumpkin pie, apple pie, and pecan pie reign as the top Thanksgiving desserts.

 The decision is up to you: you have the option of going with a truly traditional menu for your celebration or sticking to modern classics - either one will be delicious!
 Still need recipes for your Thanksgiving dinner?
-Check out the full list of Thanksgiving ideas!
+Check out the full list of Thanksgiving ideas and be sure to send an online Thanksgiving dinner invitation to set the stage for your event.
+Personalize your favorite invite, send by text or email, and gather RSVPs in minutes.

 Sign up and we'll send more inspiration straight to you.Sign up now